farblos/wpg2dk/README.md

 Command `listerr` with parameter `-M unmapped_file` specified lists all media objects having an error with that ID.
-The lines indented by two blanks provide the UIID of the media object, the lines indented by four blanks its (yet unmapped) file name.
+The lines indented by two blanks provide the user interface ID (UIID) of the media object, the lines indented by four blanks its (yet unmapped) file name.
 Both UIIDs and file names use path separators according to the OS `wpg2dk` is running on, so on Windows above would list backslash-separated UIIDs and file names.

 The UIID is some more or less readable and hopefully unique identifier that is used to identify media objects with `wpg2dk`.